What Is Stamp Duty Land Tax (SDLT)?

 Is Stamp Duty the same for Residential and Commercial Property?

 No, the headline rates of stamp duty for commercial property are lower than for residential property.
-However, the effect of the nil-rate bands in the various tables of rates for residential property including the stamp duty “holiday” until 30 June/30 September 2021 and reliefs such as those for multiple dwellings relief should be considered when comparing the total amount of SDLT payable.
+However, the effect of the nil-rate bands in the various tables of rates for a residential property including the stamp duty “holiday” until 30 June/30 September 2021 and reliefs such as those for multiple dwellings relief should be considered when comparing the total amount of SDLT payable.

 You can read more about the latest updates relating to the stamp duty holiday on the HMRC site here